dresio12/QS_projection_model/README.md

 QS_model_construction.R: (work in progress) configuring the datafram and generating the QS model

-**PRELIM_MODEL.R: The preliminary model is complete, adn it predicts Quality Starts at the following rates: 57% true positive rate (1199/2102), 71.4% true negative rate (4445/6223).
+**PRELIM_MODEL.R: The preliminary model is complete, and it predicts Quality Starts at the following rates: 57% true positive rate (1199/2102), 71.4% true negative rate (4445/6223).
 Now working on a more improved model.**

 daily_updates_for_QS_model: (work in progress) updates the dataframe and model to create the current day's predictions